Public Relations & Communication

 This research group has a focus on the role of strategic communication, public relations and the media in contemporary society.
-The group’s research focuses on two communications strands:
+The group’s research focuses on two key strands:

-- Secondly, communication in organisational strategy, behaviour and performance.
+- Communication in organisational strategy, behaviour and performance.

 Organisations face many challenges in today’s business environment attributable to the complexities of globalisation and rapidly developing technology, and which are influenced by efforts to meet ever-changing stakeholder needs.
 In many cases, these stakeholders have competing interests ranging from the difficulties of enhancing employees’ work-life balance, to consumer interests, as well as governmental interests in the work that organisations do.